SanderMertens/flecs/docs/RestApi.md

 /query?q=<query>
 ```
 The query endpoint requests data for a query.
 The implementation uses the
 rules query engine.
-The reply is formatted as an [Iterator](JsonFormat.md#iterator).
+The reply is formatted as an [JSON serializer Iterator](JsonFormat.md#iterator) type.

 The following parameters can be provided to the endpoint: